zlyreed/WSU/VHM model/BoneFiles/README.md

 ### Work done by LZ
-- Scale the bone files into meter (use .obj files)
+1. Scale the bone files into meter (use .obj files)
   - Use a free software [MeshLab](http://www.meshlab.net/), check out the [tutorial](http://www.cse.iitd.ac.in/~mcs112609/Meshlab%20Tutorial.pdf).
     - Scale: in MeshLab, the transformations can be found under FILTERS / NORMALS, CURVATURES AND ORIENTATION / TRANSFORM…
     - Save as new .obj files (unit: meter)

+2. Transform skull (along with mandible/jaw) into the skull CS

+3. Transform the bony structions below T1 to T1 CS (i.e., move along with T1)
 - Obtain the transformation for T1 (from the CT global CS to T1 local CS; both models are provided by CJ):
   - Use MeshLab (Mac 64bit v1.3.3) "Align" feature ([YouTube tutorial](https://www.youtube.com/watch?v=4g9Hap4rX0k))
     - Load two T1 models